theartusz/demo-cluster-infra/README.md

 # Intro
-The cluster is currently pointing to EVRY BGO PROD tenant, MAZE_TEST subscription.
-If you want to point it to other azure account change the values in `variables.tfvars.json`.
 The terraform script is configured to be executed with `make`.
 Possible `make` commands are:
 - init
 - plan